korlibs-archive/korio/README.md

 ### AsyncClient + AsyncServer

 Korio includes a TCP client (implementing AsyncStream) and a TCP server with a lazy asynchronous connection iterator for all supported platforms but browser javascript.

 ### WebSocketClient

 Korio includes a WebSocket client.
 It has two implementations: one simple and generic for targets supporting AsyncClient and other for browser javascript.
 So this is supported on all targets.

-### HttpClient
+### HttpClient + HttpServer

 Korio includes a HttpClient client that uses available native implementations.
 UrlVfs uses HttpClient.

-### HttpServer

-Korio includes a HttpServer server that uses available native implementations.
+Korio also includes a HttpServer server that uses available native implementations.
+That webserver support websockets.
+It is extensible and hooks with Korio's router, static VfsFile serving, cookies, sessions, oauth and so on.

 ### Router

 Korio provides a router class for creating web applications that uses Korio's HttpServer so works everywhere.
+It supports per class and per method injections, route annotations, injection of params, getters, posts, the request itself.
+Also support websocket routes.

 ### Static File Serving